rkdarst/dynsnap/README.txt

 --grouped
     Alternative input format where each line can have multiple events.
+--dont-merge-first
+    Do not perform the "merge first two intervals" process.

 --plot, -p
     Write some plots at OutputName.{pdf,png}.
 Requires matplotlib and